-Folate is a water-soluble B vitamin that is necessary for cell growth and development.
+Folate is a water-soluble B vitamin that is naturally present in some foods, added to others, and available as a dietary supplement.
+Folate is necessary for cell growth and development.
+Folate is naturally present in a wide variety of plant-based foods, including dark green leafy vegetables, fruits and fruit juices, nuts, beans, peas and grains.
 Low blood levels of folate have been associated with increased risk of heart disease and stroke.
 Research has shown that the amount of folate absorbed into the blood can differ between individuals even when the same amount of folate is consumed.
-Some people do not utilise dietary folate as efficiently as others and consequently may beat a greater risk for folate deficiency.
-Studies\ have shown that an individual's ability to process dietary folate efficiently depends on a gene called MTHFR.
+Some people do not utilise dietary folate as efficiently as others and consequently may be at a greater risk for folate deficiency.
+Studies have shown that an individual's ability to process dietary folate efficiently depends on a gene called MTHFR.

-\Solis C et al. Folate Intake at RDA Levels Is Inadequate for Mexican American Men with the Methylenetetrahydrofolate Reductase 677TT Genotype.
+Solis C et al. Folate Intake at RDA Levels Is Inadequate for Mexican American Men with the Methylenetetrahydrofolate Reductase 677TT Genotype.
 Journal of Nutrition.
 2008;138:67-72.
-Guinotte CL et al. Methylenetetrahydrofolate Reductase 677CT Variant Modulates Folate Status Response to Controlled Folate Intakes in Young Women.
+Guinotte CL et al. Methylenetetrahydrofolate Reductase 677C T Variant Modulates Folate Status Response to Controlled Folate Intakes in Young Women.
 Journal of Nutrition.
 2003;133:1272-1280.